Shaurya0108/The-Virtual-T-AI/README.md

 # CSProject
-Virtual TA Project for Senior Design Course
+Virtual TA for Students to use for their course/classes

 ## Web_client
 Frontend